-The key property of mostly Legendrian stops $\f$ which we exploit in our study of their partially wrapped Fukaya categories is that a generic isotopy of Legendrians inside $\partial_\infty X$ will intersect $\f$ at a discrete set of times by passing transversally through $\f^\crit$.
-The effect of such a crossing can be quantified using the \emph{small Lagrangian linking disks} $D_p$ at the smooth Legendrian points $p\in\f^\crit$.
-Namely, if $L^w\subseteq X$ is obtained from $L$ by passing $\partial_\infty L$ positively transversally through a smooth Legendrian point $p\in\f$, then there is an exact triangle $L^w\to L\to D_p$ in $\W(X,\f)$ (see Theorem \ref{wrapcone}).
+The key property of mostly Legendrian stops $\f$ is that a generic isotopy of Legendrians inside $\partial_\infty X$ will intersect $\f$ at a discrete set of times by passing transversally through $\f^\crit$.
+The effect of such a crossing can be quantified using the \emph{Lagrangian linking disks} $D_p$ at the smooth Legendrian points $p\in\f^\crit$.
+Namely, if $L^w\subseteq X$ is obtained from $L$ by passing $\partial_\infty L$ positively transversally through a smooth Legendrian point $p\in\f$, then there is an exact triangle $L^w\to L\to D_p$ in $\W(X,\f)$ (Theorem \ref{wrapcone}).
 This \emph{wrapping exact triangle} is fundamental to our work in this paper.

-As a first application of the wrapping exact triangle (and stabilization), we offer a suprisingly simple proof that the wrapped Fukaya category of a Weinstein manifold is generated by its cocores (Theorem \ref{generation}; another proof of this result is due independently to Chantraine--Dimitroglou Rizell--Ghiggini--Golovko \cite{cdrgggeneration}).
+As a first application of stabilization and the wrapping exact triangle, we offer a suprisingly simple proof that the wrapped Fukaya category of a Weinstein manifold is generated by its cocores (Theorem \ref{generation}); another proof of this result is due independently to Chantraine--Dimitroglou Rizell--Ghiggini--Golovko \cite{cdrgggeneration}.

-The wrapping exact triangle also allows one to relate the partially wrapped Fukaya categories with respect to different stops, leading to a powerful computational method.
-This should be contrasted with the fact that direct computation of $\W(X, \f)$ involves understanding explicitly the long time Reeb flow on $\partial_\infty X\setminus\f$, which outside a small class of examples is essentially intractable.
-However, perhaps counterintuitively, carefully enlarging the stop often has the effect of simplifying the Reeb flow.
-That is, there is often a natural choice of $\g \supseteq \f$ for which the category $\W(X,\g)$ is easy to calculate or has convenient categorical properties such as properness, etc. The two categories are then related by the \emph{stop removal formula} Theorem \ref{stopremoval}: for stops $\f\subseteq\g$ with $\g\setminus\f$ mostly Legendrian, the pushforward functor $\W(X,\g)\to\W(X,\f)$ is the quotient by the small Lagrangian disks linking $(\g\setminus\f)^\crit$.
+The wrapping exact triangle also allows one to relate the partially wrapped Fukaya categories with respect to different stops, which can greatly simplify computations of such categories.
+Indeed, one reason such computations are hard is that direct computation of $\W(X, \f)$ involves understanding explicitly the long time Reeb flow on $\partial_\infty X\setminus\f$; for most $\f$, this is essentially intractable.
+However, enlarging the stop can simplify the Reeb flow.
+That is, one can often find $\g \supseteq \f$ for which the category $\W(X,\g)$ is easy to calculate or has convenient categorical properties such as properness, etc. The two categories are then related by the \emph{stop removal formula} (Theorem \ref{stopremoval}): for stops $\f\subseteq\g$ with $\g\setminus\f$ mostly Legendrian, the pushforward functor $\W(X,\g)\to\W(X,\f)$ is the quotient by the Lagrangian linking disks of $(\g\setminus\f)^\crit$ (aka meridians).
 This formula reduces the study of $\W(X,\f)$ to the study of $\W(X,\g)$ together with the linking disks of $(\g\setminus\f)^\crit$.
 It is a direct consequence of the wrapping exact triangle; its precursors include \cite{abouzaidseidelunpublished, sylvanthesis}.